ananyakamdar/DemandForecasting/README.md

 **6. SKU-Store combination subsets using original and new features**

 Submissions are made for the predictions of each algorithm-data subset combination and parameters are tuned to achieve the best score.

+## Results

+My rank on the Public Leaderboard was **22 out of 13500+ participants**, with a score of 396.43606.
+On the Private Leaderboard my rank was 38 with a score of 457.48456